 There can be a range of underlying reasons for why a child is behaving in a certain way and unfortunately there is no single answer to 'fixing' any of these.
-There is a spectrum of behaviours: some may be due to changes in the child's life, for example, a new sibling, loss of a family member or pet or your child may have needs that have not been identified yet e.g. underlying educational or physical needs or disability, such as a hearing impairment.
+There is a spectrum of behaviours:

+some may be due to changes in the child's life, for example, a new sibling, loss of a family member or pet or your child may have needs that have not been identified yet e.g. underlying educational or physical needs or disability, such as a hearing impairment.

+Some knowledge of child development can help us to understand our children better.
 Schemas are repeated patterns of behaviour that young children display in their play.
-Often these can appear to be negative behaviour by adults but they are just part of your child's development.
+Often these can appear to be negative behaviour by adults, but they are just part of your child's development.
 Examples that you may have observed in your child might include:

-- Your child repeatedly dropping items from their high chair.
+- Your child repeatedly dropping items from their highchair.
 This is known as a trajectory schema - Repeatedly filling and emptying boxes, bins and bags.
 This may result in you losing important items in your home such as car keys or the television remote.
 This is known as an enveloping and containing schema.

-Some of the most common reasons for challenging behaviour may be your child trying to tell you something but not being able to use the correct words yet, or maybe unable to communicate at all.
-This can lead to challenging behaviour due to frustration, fear, hyperactivity, discomfort, a lack of understanding by the child or adult, or a lack of attention your child needs at that moment in time.
+Some of the most common reasons for behaviour that challenges may be your child trying to tell you something but not being able to use the correct words yet, or maybe unable to communicate at all.
+This can lead to behaviour that challenges due to frustration, fear, discomfort, a lack of understanding by the child or adult, or a lack of connection or attention your child needs at that moment in time.